K6JEB/SKEDroid_SKCC/README.md

 # SKEDroid_SKCC
 This is a simple app to allow amateur radio ("ham radio") operators with Internet access to view and participate in the [K3UK Straight Key Century Club Sked](http://www.obriensweb.com/sked/index.php?page=skcc) page from their Android devices.
+[Andy O'Brien K3UK](http://www.obriensweb.com/k3uk.html) has put together a terrific website for the SKCC community, and so this Android app will hopefully extend its usefulness out into the field and away from our indoor hideaways, at least a bit more often. (hi hi)

-### Installation of Skedroid for SKCC
+### Installation of SKEDroid for SKCC
 Download the SKEDroidSKCC.apk file to your phone.

 NOTE: Anyone installing this app (which is an ".apk" file) will need to change the setting on their phone to allow installation of non-market applications: